cs4241-21a/cs4241-21a.github.io/using_react.md

 We also have introduced the `.state` property.
 In React, this is immutable, meaning you can't change values found inside of `.state`, you can only reset the state in its entirety.
 We to this using the `.setState` method of the `React.Component` superclass, and these changes in state are what effectivey trigger reactive changes in our UI.

-OK, last but not least we add functions or updaing our exising todos and adding new todos.
+OK, last but not least we add functions or updating our exising todos and adding new todos.

 ```js
   // when an Todo is toggled, send data to server